Non-Hermitian Floquet Topological Matter -- A Review: Backgrounds

-We now illustrate this adiabatic perturbation theory with an application.
+We now illustrate this APT with an application in the study of dynamical topological phenomena.
 Let us consider noninteracting particles in a one-dimensional (1D) periodic lattice, whose onsite potential is also varied slowly and periodically in time.
 This is the typical situation encountered in the topological Thouless pump \cite{Thouless1983,Thouless1984,ThoulessRev}.
 The group velocity of the particle can be expressed as $\hat{v}=\partial_{k}\hat{H}$, where $k$ is the quasimomentum.
 At the initial time $s=0$, we assume that the band $\ell$ is uniformly filled, and it is separated from the other bands at all $k$ and $s$.
 The pumped number of particles over one adiabatic cycle due to this initially filled band is then given by